What is the human cost of warmer temperatures?

 The average global temperature has been rising since the end of the Pleistocene.
 With some ups and downs, of course.
 Rising temperatures are natural for this time period.
 But natural causes cannot explain all the warming that's been happening.
 There is some other factor at work.

 Recent global warming is due mainly to human actions.
 The actions involve releasing greenhouse gases into the atmosphere.
 Remember that greenhouse gases keep the atmosphere warm?
 And that carbon dioxide is a greenhouse gas?
 When you burn fossil fuels, carbon dioxide is released into the atmosphere.
-The more carbon dioxide in the atmosphere the better the atmosphere can trap heat.
+The more carbon dioxide in the atmosphere, the better the atmosphere can trap heat.
 In other words, an increase in greenhouse gases leads to greater greenhouse effect.
 The result is increased global warming.
 Pictured below is the increase in carbon dioxide since 1960 ( Figure below ).

 How much more carbon dioxide was in the air in 2010 than in 1960?